 Welcome to St. Nicholas Primary School.
 It is a privilege to be part of such a wonderful community of staff, governors, parents and friends of the school who are committed to helping every child reach their full potential.
 Our aim is to provide a supportive and safe environment which encourages and challenges all children to do their best.
 We celebrate our individual differences and our successes at every opportunity and nurture personal, social, moral and creative development alongside academic achievements.

 I believe that strong, positive partnerships with both parents and the local community will support our children in their learning journey and enable them to embrace the next stage of their education with confidence and self belief.
 I think that St. Nicholas School is a very special place full of amazing children and positive, caring adults.
 Do come and visit to see for yourself!
-Please use our website for an insight into some of the fantastic things we have been learning or contact Mrs Wall or Mrs Lewis in the school office, on 01380 850391 to book an appointment for a visit.
+Please take a look at our website for an insight into some of the fantastic things we have been learning or contact Mrs Stacey Wall or Mrs Lisa Lewis in the school office, on 01380 850391 to book an appointment for a visit.
 We look forward to meeting you.
-Mrs. Jo Lewis.
-Headteacher
+Mrs Jo Lewis, Headteacher (NPQH).